Exact Solutions for Restricted Incompressible Navier--Stokes Equations with Dirichlet Boundary Conditions: Dirichlet boundary condition on Restricted Navier-Stokes equations.

 \section{Dirichlet boundary condition on Restricted Navier-Stokes equations.}

 Now that we have found a system of partial differential equations, we will focus on the Dirichlet problem.
+A problem in the Navier--Stokes equations (\ref{eq section 3 001}) is to manage the dissipative term

+in the energy equation.
+Where there are the boundary conditions, it can be worked out as follows.
+As usual \cite{RefB2}, \cite{RefB101}; when computing the integral of the square of vorticity $\omega_i=\epsilon_{ijk}\partial_j u_k$ taken over the volume under no-slip condition (i.e., $u_i=0$) on the boundary $\partial \Omega_t$, the time derivative of the kinetic energy is,

-For this purpose, we will enunciate a theorem that comprises Navier--Stokes equations, the additional relation between velocity and pressure, along with Dirichlet boundary conditions.
+Although the next theorem will give us a similar result, it lets us to introduce other one.
+This last theorem is the main issue of this work.
+The first theorem comprises Navier--Stokes equations, the additional relation between velocity and pressure, along with Dirichlet boundary conditions.
+The second theorem uses this result to delimiting the kinetic energy of usual Navier--Stokes equations with no-slip boundary.